 – Opt for compact fluorescent light bulbs – if a CFL is used instead of a 60-watt incandescent one, it saves $30 over the life of this bulb and it lasts 10x more than incandescent bulbs.
 They also use two-thirds less energy while giving off 70% less heat.

-– Don’t abuse the hot water – you may wash their clothes in cold or warm water to reduce energy required to produce it.
+– Don’t abuse the hot water – you may wash their clothes in cold or warm water to reduce the energy required to produce it.
 By setting the water heater at 120 degrees Celsius, it can save energy a minimum of 500 pounds of carbon dioxide each year.

 – Dry clothes naturally.